Loading ...

 Have you considered spending time in Portugal in December?

-The Algarve in the winter months is an ideal destination in Southern Portugal: the weather is not too cold (definitely above freezing) plus quiet and relaxing.
+The Algarve in the winter months is an ideal destination in Southern Portugal: the weather is not too cold (definitely above freezing) plus the region is quiet and relaxing.

-Avoid throngs of tourists by visiting Portugal in December.
+As an added bonus, you can avoid throngs of tourists by visiting Portugal in winter.
+We've had the pleasure of visiting the Algarve twice now in December.
 Read on for ideas about things to do in the Algarve and places to see on an Algarve Portugal road trip.

 Portugal in December.
 The Lighthouse at Sagres